I506dk/ADACCT/README.md

 **Disk Space**
 - At least 30gb disk space
-  - The HaveIBeenPwned hash file decompressed takes up almost 22gb of disk space
+  - The HaveIBeenPwned hash file takes up almost 22gb of disk space once unzipped

 ## Usage
 To run ADACCT for the first time: